What the Retreat Involves

 Choose what is most convenient for you: we

-provide the materials online for a computer, in printable form via a
+provide the materials online for a computer or smartphone or via a

-Every day there is one passage from Scripture plus another meditation
+Every day there is one passage from Scripture plus 'A Thought for

-and a picture to ponder.
-We also give a few suggestions each day on
+Today' and a picture to ponder.
+We also give a few suggestions on how

 Reflecting on Prayer;